briandfoy/briandfoy.github.io/_posts/2021-04-03-neil-degrasse-tyson-obscures-the-truth-again.md

 ![](/images/tyson-hot-ones/by-count.png)

 We are not made of the main elements of the Universe.
-We are made of the most abundant one, and then some minor ones.
+We are made of the most abundant one, Hydrogen, and then some minor ones.
 That looks even worse when we look at our bodies composition.

 And, remember that all of this is just 4-5% of the Universe.
 That Oxygen bar that you can barely see is relative to just the baryonic count.

 ## Oxygen is rare

-Oxygen is rare in the Universe.
-It's rare in our solar system.
+Oxygen is rare in the Universe and it's rare in our solar system.
 Mercury might have water ice in its polar craters, and Venus has an atmosphere of carbon dioxide.
 Some of Jupiter's and Saturn's moons have Oxygen in their atmospheres, but those are barely atmospheres at all.
 Oxygen is just 1% of 5% of the Universe, so of course it's not everywhere.
 What's really interesting is that it becomes concentrated anywhere.

 In 1998, NASA launched the [Submillimeter Wave Astronomy Satellite](https://lambda.gsfc.nasa.gov/product/swas/) to look for two oxygen spectral lines, a water spectral line, a carbon monoxide line, and a carbon line.
 They hoped to find Oxygen in interstellar clouds.
 [They did not find it](https://phys.org/news/2012-06-oxygen-space.html).
 The 2001 Odin project also failed to find it.
 Oxygen is rare in the Universe.
 And, many of these experiments are looking specifically for elemental (neutral) Oxygen.

-And, by mass, Carbon is half as plentiful as Oxygen, while Nitrogen is a tenth as plentiful.
+By mass, Carbon is half as plentiful as Oxygen, while Nitrogen is a tenth as plentiful.
 That they are ranked a couple places from Hydrogen doesn't make them plentiful.
-It's a bit of misdirection to explain anything that way.
+It's a bit of misdirection to explain anything by simple ranking.
+For extra fun, read about Zipf's Law.

 Hans Bethe, one of the giants of Physics, was awarded the 1967 Nobel Prize for his 1939 paper, ["Energy Production in Stars"](https://journals.aps.org/pr/pdf/10.1103/PhysRev.55.434) in *Physical Review*.
 It's a paper I had photocopied and kept in the binder of papers I read often.
 It set out how stars started with Hydrogen to make Helium, then Lithium, Beryllium, Carbon and so on.

 Our Sun is a main sequence star that's mostly making Helium out of four Hydrogens in the "PP chain".
 Slightly bigger stars with higher pressures and higher temperatures make Oxygen in several steps by fusing Hydrogens to isotopes of Carbon and Nitrogen in the "CNO cycle".

-Curiously, Bethe thought that the CNO cycle, which would make Oxygen, was the major energy producer in our Sun.
-It's turns out its not.
+Curiously, Bethe thought that the CNO cycle, which would make Oxygen, was the major energy producer in our Sun; it's not.
 Our Sun is not making Oxygen in any appreciable amount because our Sun is just a tad too small to have the pressure and temperature required for that.

-Other stars are making Oxygen, and that stellar Oxygen sits inside those stars until they runs out of fuel and can no longer fight gravity.
-After that, the stars collapse on themselves then explode, sending their contents out into space as the dust that makes nebulas.
+Other stars are making Oxygen, and that stellar Oxygen sits inside those stars until they runs out of fuel and can no longer fight gravitational collapse.
+When the star has to relent to the weakest fundamental force, the stars collapse on themselves then explode, sending their contents out into space as the dust that make nebulas.
+When you look at Orion's Belt and see his sword hanging down, know that the middle bright thing a cloud of dust left over from an exploded star.

-That dust can then accrete again to make new stars, perhaps with dust from other exploded stars.
+That dust can then accrete again to make new stars, perhaps with heavier-element dust from other exploded stars.
 The cycle starts again.
 Eventually you get stars large enough to make Oxygen.
-For all the billions of years the Universe has existed, we've only worked our way up to 1% Oxygen in baryonic mass.
+And yet, for all the billions of years the Universe has existed, we've only worked our way up to 1% Oxygen in baryonic mass.

 ## Our bodies, ourselves

 Tyson listed the four elements in order of decreasing mass fraction, while skipping Helium.
 By mass in the Universe, it's Hydrogen, Oxygen, Carbon, and Nitrogen.
 It's mostly Hydrogen, and trace amounts of everything else.

 In our bodies it's a bit different.
 We're about 65-70% water, and water is two parts Hydrogen and 16 parts Oxygen by mass.
-Every water molecule gives Oxygen an eightfold advantage by mass, and there's a hell of a lot of water.
+Every water molecule gives Oxygen an eightfold advantage by mass, and there's a hell of a lot of water in us.

 Our bodies are only about 10% Hydrogen, by mass.
 The most abundant element is barely in our body at all relative to its appearance in the Universe.
 It's 74% of the baryonic matter, but only 10% of us.
 It's not even the second most abundant element in our body.
 Carbon is about half as abundant in the Universe as Oxygen, but it's twice as abundant as Hydrogen in our bodies.